rssed

 Prioritise content over components 🔗

-Throwing vs. Returning responses in Remix 🔗
+Throwing Vs. Returning Responses in Remix Loaders and Actions 🔗

 When you code a loader/action (we'll call them data functions from now) in Remix, you can either retur… [...]